SESYNC-ci/sesync-ci.github.io/_posts/2017-12-18-gitlab-v-github.md

 ---
-title: Should I use SESYNC's Gitlab over Github?
+title: Should I use GitHub or SESYNC's GitLab?
 category: FAQ
 tags:
 - git